 Discipline: training that corrects, molds, or perfects the mental faculties or moral character; control gained by enforcing obedience or order; orderly or prescribed conduct or pattern of behavior; a rule or system of rules governing conduct or activity; a form of punishment.

 Have you witnessed a student being told to go "pull a stick" in a classroom after demonstrating behavior that a teacher doesn't like?
-Have you heard a student be told by classmates "oooh, you're gonna have to go pull a stick!"
-Or "uh oh, if you lose another stick you won't get to go outside for recess!"
+You've likely heard a student be told by classmates "Oooh, you're gonna have to go pull a stick!"
+Perhaps several students have whispered "Uh oh, if you lose another stick you won't get to go outside for recess!"
 Are you a teacher who routinely warns students about their "stick status?"
-Substitute the words "card" or "face card" for "stick" in any of the above examples- it's the same concept: using public humiliation as a form of behavioral control.
-Sadly, popsicle stick discipline pocket charts are popular "classroom management" tools.
+Substitute the words "card," "face card" or "move your clip" for "stick" in any of the above examples- it's the same concept: using public humiliation as a form of behavioral control.
+Sadly, popsicle stick pocket displays and clothes pin clipper charts are popular classroom management tools.

 Excerpts from "Public Humiliation" at Wikipedia: "Just like painful forms of corporal punishment, it (public humiliation) has parallels in educational and other rather private punishments (but with some audience), in school or domestic disciplinary contexts, and as a rite of passage.
 Physical forms include being forced to wear some sign such as... a "Dunce Cap", having to stand, kneel or bend over in a corner, or repeatedly write something on a blackboard ("I will not spread rumors" for example)."
 "In some cases, pain or at least discomfort is insignificant or rather secondary to the humiliation..."
 "Even when not strictly public, humiliation can still be a psychologically "painful" aspect of punishment because of the presence of witnessing peers, relatives, staff or other onlookers, or simply because the tormentor witnesses how self-control is broken down.
 This is also true for punishments in class."

-In my mind, classrooms are not prisons.
+Classrooms are not supposed to be prisons.
 I am no warden.
-As a teacher, I am employed to educate, guide, and serve the academic, physical, and emotional needs of my students.
-To fulfill my job requirements successfully, I take the time at the beginning of each year to build a positive repoire with my students and work with them to establish a safe environment in my classroom.
-This means I observe my students at length, I interview their parents (personally and in surveys/questionnaires that are sent home), and I constantly model appropriate behaviors and reactions to most, if not all, of our classroom experiences.
-No yelling, no threats, just explanations, questions, and role playing appropriate reactions for "next time."
-Praise, praise, appreciation, and more praise.
+As a teacher, I am employed to educate, guide, and serve the academic, physical, social and emotional needs of my students.
+To fulfill my job requirements successfully, I take the time at the beginning of each year to build a positive rapport with my students and work with them to establish a safe environment in our classroom.
+This means I observe my students at length, I interview their parents (personally and in surveys/questionnaires that are sent home), open lines of communication between school and home, and I constantly model appropriate behaviors and reactions to most, if not all, of our classroom experiences.
+No yelling or threats, just explanations, questions, and role playing appropriate reactions for "next time."
+Praise, explanation, appreciation, modeling, practicing, and more praise.

 "You must feel so good inside.
 You accidentally spilled the glue, but you told me and helped me clean it up.
 That's terrific!"